 I was in a coma for three months as the result of a motorcycle accident in Thailand.
-I have written about the experience in the hope it helps others and keeps my friends aware of my progress.
+I have written about the experience in the hope it can help others and keep my friends aware of my progress.
 I was sentimental after coma having forgotten much.
 I thought of the past in grandiose terms.
 There are many posts that explore my condition.
 Apparently I was taking Xanax quite heavily at the time of my accident because of menier’s disease.
 My identical twin brother’s blog about the early days of my coma is at Mathew’s Recovery and for a site that considers the same click here.
-My posts categories below and after that some important posts for coma victims are also copied.
+Links to my posts categories below, 4 important posts for coma victims are also copied.
 Today there are 229 posts, I’m sure more to come without updating that number…

 There is a link to my writings about coma and how to help victims.
 The first post category ‘coma‘ from the list below.

 Websites I’ve built